Wednesday, 22 April 2015

 Bed

-and the shots are very long in this sequence, juxtaposed to when it the
+The camera is very steady and the shots are very long in this sequence, juxtaposed to when it the camera starts shaking more and the shots become shorter, to display suspense, jeopardy and motion

-a kettle and picking up a glass are punctuated with short, sharp sounds as if
+Sounds such as turning on a kettle and picking up a glass are punctuated with short, sharp sounds as if turning on the kettle had the same sound as drawing blade or hacking off a limb; subteties are dramatised and punctuated with louder sounds

-is unable to see the effects of that drug due to the fact that he died too
+Flashback to when her boyfriend is making her tea, but spikes his drink with some sort of drug but is unable to see the effects of that drug due to the fact that he died too soon

 Lily, Charlie

-water, tea spoon, tea bag, pill
+Mug, kettle, boiling water, tea spoon, tea bag, pill

-white again to let the audience know that this is a flashback
+This scene is in black and white again to let the audience know that this is a flashback

-generated noises such as the ever-increasing Shepard's tone combine with sharp
+Ambient, computer generated noises such as the ever-increasing Shepard's tone combine with sharp percussion to generate tension

-boyfriends body as she panics due to the PSA telling her that contact with
+Lily struggles to move her boyfriends body as she panics due to the PSA telling her that contact with anyone infected with the virus.
+A tracking shot shows her panicking by moving with haste and checking every room in the house

 Lily, Charlie